Skip to Main Content

 St Lucia's restaurant market runs from the certified fine-dining tier, represented at the northern end of the island by properties like Cap Maison Resort and Spa in Cap Estate and The Cliff at Cap in Gros Islet, through mid-range casual options in Rodney Bay such as Jambe de bois, down to the local-economy restaurants that function primarily for the island's residents.
 Martha's Tables occupies the lower end of the visitor-facing tier, which in Caribbean terms means it is genuinely affordable by international standards while likely sitting at or above everyday local pricing.

-For travelers calibrated to the pricing of, say, Le Bernardin in New York City or Alain Ducasse at Louis XV in Monte Carlo, the entire local-restaurant tier of St Lucia represents substantial value.
+For travelers calibrated to the pricing of, say, Le Bernardin in New York City or Alain Ducasse at Louis XV in Monte Carlo, the entire local-restaurant tier of St Lucia represents strong value at about $15 per person.
 That value equation is most meaningful when the food itself is grounded and competent rather than merely cheap.
 Other names on the island's mid-market circuit, including Orlando's Restaurant and Bar and Waterfront De Belle View Restaurant and Bar in Castries, occupy comparable positions in different towns.
 Martha's Tables' location in Soufriere, rather than the more tourist-dense north, means it serves a more geographically committed visitor base.

 Planning a Visit